Learning Abroad Center

 Passport

 You will need a valid passport in order to enter Ecuador.
-Your passport must be valid for six months beyond your anticipated return date.
+Your passport must be valid for 6 months beyond your anticipated return date.
 If you have not already obtained your passport, apply for one immediately.
 Information about applying for a passport can be found on the US Department of State's website.

 Visas